Last Updated on

 This museum is well worth an hour or two, especially for anyone interested in the art and social history of France during the Middle Ages.

 As I have repeatedly raved about elsewhere on this site, its monumental series of Flanders tapestries, “La Dame a la Licorne” merit the entry price on their own.
-Manuscripts, stained glass, artworks, sculptures and objects from daily life make up the rest of the collection, and are also fascinating.
+Manuscripts, stained glass, artworks, sculptures and objects from daily life make up the rest of the collection, and are equally fascinating.

 Go Back in Parisian Time